Please note that Tapas no longer supports Internet Explorer.

 Xu Yang has done most of the work, instructing the royal guards where to take the bodies beneath the palace.
 Once they’re made presentable, the guards will distribute them to their families, though according to Ming Yi, that won’t be possible for all the victims.

 “You look even worse than I feel,” Xu Yang answered with half a smile, one that was honest but heavier than it looked.
 When Zhen Xue stared blankly in response, Xu Yang took off his coat, wrapping it around his shoulders.
 The fabric drowned him slightly, but he felt warmer and a touch less numb.
-“Go get some sleep,” Xu Yang nudged him towards the palace entrance.
+“Go get some sleep,” Xu Yang nudged him towards the door.
 “I don’t want to handle another corpse today.”

 Maybe because of his choice of words, Zhen Xue doesn’t argue with him.
 Shoulders slumping forward with exhaustion from a sleepless night, he sauntered inside onto the wood floor, feeling that tiny ball of frustration in his chest expand like it would consume him whole.
-Guilt gnawed at him endlessly, latching onto his very essence as though trying to pull him under to some place dark and nasty.
+Guilt gnawed at him endlessly, latching onto his very essence as though trying to pull him under to some place dark and empty.

 No longer did the people of this world seem like imaginary story book characters.
 Fifteen years too late, he realized what he should’ve known when honest, hard-working people weren’t dead.